 In terms of the price, even with all these additions, you can get it for $149, so it is a bit more than the Charge 2 and way cheaper than the latest smartwatches.
 There are special editions that cost extra but include smart features such as Fitbit Pay that will give you the ability to pay right from your wrist.

-We tested the Charge 3 for a few weeks and we give you an in-depth review that would clear all your questions, so you can understand if the Charge 3 is the right tracker for your needs.
+We tested the Charge 3 for a few weeks and we give you an in-depth review that would clear all your questions, so you can know if the Charge 3 is the right tracker for your needs.

 Fitbit Charge 3: Design